Three-state coherent control using narrowband and passband sequences: Influence of imperfect pulses

 with

-where $\eta$ is a dimensionless parameter for controlling the magnitude of the rising and falling edges of the function.
-Here, $\alpha(t)$ denotes the expression of the coupling strength $\Omega(t)$ for the strength modulation, while $\alpha(t)=\phi(t)$ and $\alpha(t)=\varphi(t)$ for the phase modulation.
-We plot in Figs.~\ref{FIG.12}(a)--(c) the waveforms of $\alpha(t)$ with different $\eta$.
-It is shown in Figs.~\ref{FIG.12}(d)--(f) that the function $\alpha(t)$ gets closer to a perfect square wave as the parameter $\eta$ increases.
-For example, the function $\alpha(t)$ is almost regarded as the square wave when $\eta=500$.
-Note that the ideal square wave is obtained when $\eta\rightarrow \infty$, and the function $\alpha(t)$ becomes a smooth time-dependent curve when $\eta$ is small meaning that there is severe waveform distortion in the square wave.
+where $\eta$ is a dimensionless parameter for controlling the magnitude of the rising and falling edges.
+Here, $\alpha(t)$ denotes the expression of the coupling strength $\Omega(t)$ in the strength modulation, while represents $\phi(t)$ and $\varphi(t)$ in the phase modulation.
+We plot in Figs.~\ref{FIG.12}(a)-(c) the waveforms of $\alpha(t)$ with different $\eta$.
+It is shown in Figs.~\ref{FIG.12}(d)-(f) that the function $\alpha(t)$ gets closer to a perfect square wave as the parameter $\eta$ increases.
+For example, the function $\alpha(t)$ can be almost regarded as the square wave at $\eta=500$.
+Note that the function $\alpha(t)$ becomes a smooth curve when $\eta$ is small meaning that there is severe waveform distortion in the square wave.

-As shown in Figs.~\ref{FIG.13}(a) and (b), the simulation results exhibit that the S--NB5 sequence possesses a better performance even in the presence of severe waveform distortion ($\eta\sim10$), and the effectiveness of the P--NB5 sequence is highly dependent on the shape of the square waveform.
-Only applying a near-perfect square waveform ($\eta\sim100$) can the P--NB5 sequence produce the accurate excitation profile for a better selectivity of the precise pulse area.
-The reason for this phenomenon is that the phase modulation extremely relies on high-precision phases to ensure the operation accuracy \cite{PhysRevA.103.033110,Shi2022}.
+As shown in Figs.~\ref{FIG.13r}(a) and \ref{FIG.13r}(b), the S-NB5 sequence possesses a well performance even in the presence of severe waveform distortion ($\eta\sim10$), but the effectiveness of the P-NB5 sequence highly depends on the waveform.
+Applying a near-perfect square waveform ($\eta\sim100$) can greatly protect the selectivity of the P-NB5 sequence from the pulse area error.
+The reason is that the phase modulation relies heavily on high-precision phases so as to ensure the operational accuracy \cite{PhysRevA.103.033110}.